nikhresna/_Aurror/README.md

 * $saturation-start = between 0% to 100%
 * $lightness-start = between 0% to 100%
 * $hue-direction = left | right
 * $alpha-start = starting opacity which the gradient starts.
-Default 1
+Optional, default is 1
 * $alpha-stop-1 = starting opacity for the first color stop.
-Default 1
+Optional, default is 1
 * $alpha-stop-2 = starting opacity for the second color stop.
-Default 1
+Optional, default is 1

 ### added
 Socials logo color library = _Aurror/assets/scss/variables/_logocolors.scss